-Located on an island on the Arabian Gulf, the city of Abu Dhabi is linked to the mainland by the Maqta and Musaffah bridges.
+Located on an island on the Arabian Gulf, the city of Abu Dhabi is linked to the mainland by three bridges.
 The main roads in the city are the Corniche, the city’s popular waterfront promenade, and Sheikh Rasheed bin Saeed al Maktoum Street, or Airport Road, which is perpendicular to the Corniche.

 To reach Dubai, take Highway 11 (Sheikh Maktoum Bin Rashid Road, also called the Abu Dhabi-Dubai Road) northeast.
 Driving west on this highway will take you to the Saudi border.
 Highway 22, or the Abu Dhabi-Al Ain road, leads, predictably, to the emirate’s other city of Al Ain on the border with Oman.

 The police emergency phone number and ambulance number is 999.
-Mobile phones are widely used throughout the United Arab Emirates (UAE), and passersby will usually request emergency police and medical services quickly if they see that you need help.
 Response time by emergency services is adequate.
 However, medical personnel emphasize transport of the injured to the hospital rather than treatment on site.

 Traffic accidents are a leading cause of death in the UAE.
 According to the World Health Organization, the UAE has the highest rate of road fatalities in the Middle East and one of the highest rates in the world.
 Drivers often drive at high speeds.
 Unsafe driving practices are common, especially on inter-city highways.
 On highways, unmarked speed bumps and drifting sand create additional hazards.
 Driving by foreign visitors not familiar with the stressful road conditions in the UAE is not recommended.
 Pedestrians should also use great care on the roads of the UAE—over 25 percent of road fatalities are pedestrians.